danielmarbach/PerformanceTricksAzureSDK/README.md

 In cases when the byte length is longer than the maximum defined stack limit a regular byte array is rented from the ArrayPool.
 The allocated buffer is then passed to the encoding and then sliced before passing to the `ComputeHash` method into the corresponding memory area that was actually used.
 At the end the when a buffer was pooled it is returned to the pool without clearing since the partition keys are not considered sensitive data.

-While doing the work I have also discovered a bug in the original algorithm.
+While doing the work, I have also discovered a bug in the original algorithm.
 The algorithm is using `BitConverter` to convert parts of the array into a `uint`.
 And this has problems...
 Can anyone spot it?

-Well for a hash function we want to get the same hash regardless of the underlying system architecture.
+Well, for a hash function we want to get the same hash regardless of the underlying system architecture.
 But BitConverter has the following behavior:

 > method depends on whether the computer architecture is little-endian or big-endian.
 The endianness of an architecture is indicated by the `IsLittleEndian` property, which returns true on little-endian systems and false on big-endian systems.
 On little-endian systems, lower-order bytes precede higher-order bytes.
 On big-endian system, higher-order bytes precede lower-order bytes. [doc](https://docs.microsoft.com/en-us/dotnet/api/system.bitconverter)